deep-security/deep-security-py/README.md

 ## History

-Deep Security has two APIs that complement each other; one via a SOAP interface (the classic API), and a REST interface (the new API).
-New functionality is being implemented in the REST interface, classic functionality sits in the SOAP API.
+Deep Security has two APIs that complement each other: a SOAP interface (the classic API), and a REST interface (the new API).
+Newer functionality is implemented in the REST interface; classic functionality sits in the SOAP API.

-As of version 9.6, most projects using the API are going to interact with both APIs.
+As of Deep Security Manager 9.6, most projects using the API are going to interact with both APIs.
 This SDK presents a unified front so the you don't have to differentiate between the two.

-This is the second version of this SDK and it represents a restructuring of how you interact with Deep Security. [v1 is still available](https://github.com/deep-security/deep-security-py/tree/v1.0) in this repo but should be considered archival.
+This is the second version of this SDK and it represents a restructuring of how you interact with Deep Security. [v1 is still available](https://github.com/deep-security/deep-security-py/tree/v1.0) in this repository, but should be considered archives.

 ## Project

 The general structure of the SDK is set.
 We learned a lot in the v1 implementation and have endeavored to make sure that v2+ is simpler to work with while--at the same time--being easier to maintain.

 About ~60% of the Deep Security APIs are currently supported in the SDK.
 The good news is that the areas that are supported are the critical ones to integrating Deep Security into your cloud and hybrid cloud deployments.
-Look for rapid progress to bridge the gap with the remaining 40%.

 ## Requirements

-The project only uses modules in the standard library but does require python 2.7 or higher.
+Python 2.7 or newer.
+The project only uses modules in the standard library.

 ## Usage